Mental Health Background Check: What Shows (And When To Be Worried)

 Most people want to know whether a background check will show a mental health record.
 For most cases, no, it won’t.

 However, there are a few exceptions to this rule.
 Law enforcement can gain access to a person’s mental health record when that person is involved in a legal violation, infraction, or crime.
-Likewise, jobs that involve patients part of a nursing background check) and high levels of responsibilities (like a background check for security clearance) can include a search of mental health records.
+Likewise, jobs that involve patients are part of a nursing background check and high levels of responsibilities (like a background check for security clearance) can include a search of mental health records.

 A medical practitioner must keep a person’s medical history confidential, but that does not mean that someone cannot access it.